 This major collection has been kindly deposited by Larkin's Trustees.
-Deposits have been received in 1991, 1993, 1997 and 2001.
-It contains, amongst other things, Larkin's workbooks [numbers 1-8 - the first being a microfilm of the original held in the British Library], in which he painstakingly drafted most of his poems from the late 1940s until the last dated entry in November 1980.
+It contains, amongst other things, Larkin's workbooks (numbers 2-8, along with a microfilm of number 1 which is held in the British Library), in which he painstakingly drafted most of his poems from the late 1940s until the last dated entry in November 1980.

 There are also his seven little notebooks, dating from between 1939 and 1942, the typescripts of the collection entitled In the Grip of Light, and of Round the Point, a play from 1950, and the annotated covers of Larkin's diaries, 1949-80, which survived the destruction of the diary contents in December 1985.

 Other files contain numerous typescripts and worksheets, including early and variant drafts of poems and plays.
 The collection also includes two draft novels and a book of poems written in 1943 under the pseudonym Brunette Coleman.
 The correspondence in the collection includes photocopies of 43 letters to Kingsley Amis written between 1942 and 1947.

 Unusual items include a number of recordings of Larkin reading poems and plays, including an amusing reading with Monica Jones of Oscar Wilde's The Importance of Being Ernest, and a conversation with his mother in his Pearson Park flat in Hull.

 There are some personal papers of Larkin's parents Sydney and Eva, including diaries and letters to their son, 1943-1974.